 Phew, we scared ourselves for nothing.
 The following days, there were many parades along the streets of the Spanish cities in celebration of Easter.

-Another challenge would be finding a prayer space during winter time when the grounds are mostly wet.
-We are quite blessed to be in Malaysia where prayer spaces are abundant but in countries where Muslims are minority finding a suitable prayer space can be challenging.
-But throughout my experience, I have adapted praying in various locations such as in the parking lot, on a snowy ground, on a sandy beach and my favorite of all in a changing room of a retail store.
+Another challenge would be finding a prayer space during wintertime when the grounds are mostly wet.
+We are quite blessed to be in Malaysia where prayer spaces are abundant but in countries where Muslims are minority finding a suitable prayer, space can be challenging.
+But throughout my experience, I have adapted praying in various locations such as in the parking lot, on the snowy ground, on a sandy beach and my favourite of all in a changing room of a retail store.

 T: What place is top of your bucket list?